 The objectives panel lists every objective in the active game — each puzzle or task the team must solve.
 As players progress, objectives update, so the panel is your live map of the room.

-- Complete — the objective is solved.
+- Completed — the objective is solved.

 - Bypassed — the objective was skipped without being solved.